InfoSecIITR/infoseciitr.github.io/content/ctf-writeups/bcactf_5.0/forensics.md

 ## Solution

-The solution was pretty straight forward we just find for the initials of the flag i.e. `bacactf` and highlight some of the text
+The solution was pretty straight forward we just find for the initials of the flag i.e. `bcactf` and highlight some of the text

 ![Image 1](./assets/images/forensics/23-719/23-719_1.png)